Ethan F. Ostrow, Esq.

 Cell: (224) 216-2490

-Ethan Ostrow is a founding partner of Norris George & Ostrow PLLC.
-Prior to founding Norris George & Ostrow, Mr. Ostrow has practiced with Messrs.
-Norris and George since July, 2013, and served as underwriter’s counsel, purchaser’s counsel and issuer’s counsel in connection with a range of tax-exempt and taxable affordable multifamily housing bonds and loans, including public offerings and private placements of rated as well as unrated bonds.
+Ethan Ostrow, a founding partner of Norris George & Ostrow PLLC, has practiced with Messrs.
+Norris and George since July, 2013.
+Mr. Ostrow has served as underwriter’s counsel, purchaser’s counsel and issuer’s counsel in connection with a range of tax-exempt and taxable affordable multifamily housing bonds and loans, including public offerings and private placements of rated as well as unrated bonds.
 These financings have involved loans and mortgage backed securities backed by FHA, Ginnie Mae (GNMA), Fannie Mae, Freddie Mac and other credit providers.

 Mr. Ostrow worked with Mr. Norris, Fannie Mae and its counsel and other parties in developing the structure and documentation for Fannie M.TEBs tax-exempt bond product, and in serving as underwriter’s counsel on the first transaction for a project in Chicago called Fullerton Court Apartments closed in January, 2015, and in the next eight such financings closed over the ensuing two and a half years.
 He is also a leading underwriter’s counsel on financings which use short-term cash-backed tax-exempt bonds to provide 4% low income housing tax credits on projects using low-rate taxable FHA and other taxable loans in the current interest rate environment.